Use this guide to assist you in dealing with commonly held opinions and myths during your conversations about the election.

 1. MYTH: The NDP will raise my taxes and destroy the economy if they’re elected.

-REALITY: This is old rhetoric from corporate elites that simply doesn’t add up.
+REALITY: This is old right-wing rhetoric that simply doesn’t add up.
 Just look at the NDP government in BC right now.
 They’re investing in thousands of new affordable housing units, opening thousands of $10-a-day child care spaces, and lots more – all without raising taxes on families, and all while leading Canada in economic growth.
 It’s just a question of priorities.

-2. MYTH: Public services cost too much, and the government needs to make cuts somewhere to balance the budget.
+2. MYTH: Public services cost too much, and the government needs to make cuts somewhere to address the growth of the deficit during the pandemic so we can balance the budget.

-REALITY: Public services are the great equalizer in our society.
+REALITY: Public services were the bedrock of our response to the COVID-19 crisis and will be the bedrock of our social and economic recovery too.
+Public services are the great equalizer in our society.
 For example, universal health care is fundamental to our identity as a country.
 Instead of undermining them, we should be strengthening our public services.
 If the government wants to balance the budget, they should start by making the wealthy pay their fair share.

 4. MYTH: The Liberals are good for the climate.

-REALITY: The Liberals have kept Stephen Harper’s weak climate targets and spent billions of dollars upholding Stephen Harper’s subsidies to prop up the fossil fuel industry.
+REALITY: The Liberals have not taken the steps needed to scale back Canada’s greenhouse gas emissions, and they have spent billions of dollars upholding Stephen Harper’s subsidies to prop up the fossil fuel industry.

 5. MYTH: The Liberals and Conservatives are the only ones who understand the economy.